bdedrick22/CSC315-Project1/README.md

 Contains code for Project 1 of CSC 315, Cornell College, 2021-22 Block 2.

 Project 1 is a simulation of a process queue.

+To run the program, simply run the main method.